hwleungcsk/daily_reminder/README.md

 ## Installation

-PHP [https://fatfreeframework.com](Fat-Free) Framework is used.
+PHP [Fat-free](https://fatfreeframework.com) Framework is used.
 After installing the framework with one simple command, do the following:
 1. Create 'tmp' folder, chmod to writable
 2. Create 'data' folder, chmod to writable
-3. [https://fatfreeframework.com/3.8/routing-engine#DynamicWebSites](Setup your web server) (Apache/Nginx).
+3. [Setup your web server](https://fatfreeframework.com/3.8/routing-engine#DynamicWebSites) (Apache/Nginx).
 I use Apache.
 That means I need to enable RewriteEngine and create .htaccess

 ## How to Use